 Although the facility requirements along arterial streets are provided, both US 101 and US 20 are under the State's jurisdiction and are subject to the design criteria in the Highway Design Manual (HDM), other ODOT manuals, and the companion document, the Blueprint for Urban Design (BUD).
 The BUD supplements existing design manuals and provides enhanced design guidance until a full design manual update can be completed.
-The facility requirements along arterial streets are consistent with the BUD and the applicable urban contexts for US 101 and US 20 through Newport (more details provided in the Appendix).
+The facility requirements along arterial streets are consistent with ODOT's urban design guidance the BUD and the applicable urban contexts for US 101 and US 20 through Newport (more details provided in the Appendix).
 Any deviation to standards along these facilities must be approved by the State.

-TRAVEL LANES AND PARKING
+TRAVEL LANES AND PARKINGPARKING